Ignoring clash with Lamont, Senate passes family leave

 “And not everybody wins in that kind of lottery,” Kushner said.
 “When it comes to choosing between a paycheck and taking care of a loved one, you shouldn’t have to play the lottery.”

-If the bill becomes law, benefits would become payable on July 1, 2021.
+If the bill becomes law, benefits would become payable in January 2022.

 Payroll subjected to the new tax would be limited to the amount of annual earnings subject to Social Security taxes, currently capped at $132,900.
 Benefits would be calculated on a sliding scale, according to income.

 A worker earning $600 a week would receive benefits equal to 95 percent of wages, or $570.
 The rationale is that someone working close to minimum wage could not afford to take leave without getting close to current wages.

 According to calculations by Senate Democrats, the replacement wages at other weekly income levels would be lower for higher earners: 80 percent for someone making $1,040; 70 percent for $1,280; 61 percent for $1,480; and 56 percent for $1,600.

 Total weekly compensation would be capped at $900.

 Disputes over whether is a worker is eligible would be resolved by the state Department of Labor, pursuant to a memorandum of understanding with the authority.

 The plan has been reviewed by actuaries, but in the case of a shortfall the authority is required to reduce the benefit by the minimum amount necessary to ensure solvency.
 It has not power to increase the payroll tax.